NERDDISCO/webusb-dmx512-controller/README.md

 ## Documentation

+### Browser Support

+In order to use the module you have to use a browser that supports WebUSB

+* Chrome 61 + 62: Behind flags chrome://flags/#enable-experimental-web-platform-features
+* Chrome 63+: Native support

 ### Using the controller with WebUSB

 TODO: Add a how to use the JS code

+### Run the demo on your computer

+* Install the dev dependencies by executing `npm install` inside the repository
+* Execute `npm start` to start the local web server
+* Open the demo on [localhost:8080](http://localhost:8080)

 ### Hardware list